 Prepare yourself for a fun indoor and outdoor adventure in recognizing leadership styles and building a team.
-This is an overnight retreat at Minnowbrook Conference Center in Blue Mountain Lake, NY
+This is an overnight retreat at The Embassy Suites in Saratoga Springs, N.Y.

 Reflection on the program, skills and knowledge learned and an opportunity to use this growth to create an impactful path for the future.